Troubleshooting

 What to do next

 Contact the Cisco Technical Assistance Center (TAC) once you have completed these steps, or in case you encounter any errors.
-Once you have successfully completed these steps, the CDO operations team can run the migration process again.
+Once you have successfully completed these steps, the Security Cloud Control operations team can run the migration process again.

 Certificate or Connection errors with AWS servers

-CDO is adapting a new way of communicating with the Secure Device Connector (SDC).
-To facilitate this, CDO must migrate your existing SDC to the new communication method by February 1, 2024.
+Security Cloud Control is adapting a new way of communicating with the Secure Device Connector (SDC).
+To facilitate this, Security Cloud Control must migrate your existing SDC to the new communication method by February 1, 2024.

 Note

-If your SDC is not migrated by February 1, 2024, CDO will no longer be able to communicate with your devices through the SDC.
+If your SDC is not migrated by February 1, 2024, Security Cloud Control will no longer be able to communicate with your devices through the SDC.

 Please follow the steps below to correct the connection issue.
 Once this problem is resolved, we will be able to proceed with the migration.